depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

       </ul>
       </p>
       </details>

-  _These last two questions are a good barometer for determining your understanding of the challenges involved in training generative models._

   3. Theis _et al._ claim that “a model with zero KL divergence will produce perfect samples” &#8212; why is this the case?
       <details><summary>Solution</summary>